travitch/whole-program-llvm/README.md

 of generating working binaries, in case some part of a build process actually requires that.

-Currently, this package only works using the dragonegg plugin and gcc 4.5 (with the required patch for dragonegg).
-Support can be extended to clang (and the legacy llvm-gcc) if absolutely necessary.
+Currently, this package only works using clang or the dragonegg plugin with gcc 4.5 (with the required patch for dragonegg).

 Usage
 =====